FilipeSoares/cataloger-api/README.md

 A sample RESTful api built-in NodeJs + Express

 ## Overview
-This api is a example of RESTful api in NodeJS + Express, the scenario of a system catalog was used to show this.
+This api is a example of RESTful api in NodeJS + Express.
+The scenario of a system resource was used to show this.

-The persistence is done in mongo database and a container docker is responsible to provide this.
+The persistence is done in mongo database.

 The CRUD operations are possible in api through HTTP methods call.